angelparkour499/javascript-slideshow/README.md

-# Slide show built up using Javascript
+# Slide show built using Javascript

 This is a slideshow responsive slideshow which works on divs so it's interactive for linking the block or just making the inside responsive [codepen sample](https://codepen.io/queflojera/details/gqBmoQ)